leonardpin-br/procedural_rigging/README.md

 |-- tests                       (Should contain unit tests, if you decide to use them.)

 ```

-## It includes
-    1. The code is heavly documented (using Sphinx and Google style docstrings) and HTML generation
-    is preconfigured.
-    2. The project is organized as instructed in the course, but using my boilerplate.
-    3. Unit tests and coverage are preconfigured (but not used).
-    4. The `package.json` file has many useful scripts for cleaning the project,
-    documentation and unit tests.

 ## Dependencies
 It depends on Node.js, but only for development (documentation and unit tests).